 This area is already ruined.
 Why not keep developing on Camozzi from the gondola base?

 This is where the airport is.
 It would be nice to have it slightly more developed when people land.
+Close to ski hill keep it contained to one area

 Because of it's location adjacent to the resort.